 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Disney's is 1.2026.
-This would suggest that Disney's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Disney's is 1.2995.
+This would suggest that Disney's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Frequently asked questions

 Walt Disney (NYSE:DIS) Has A Pretty Healthy Balance Sheet

 1 Growth Stock Down 30% to Buy Right Now

 The U.S. Is Scaring Off Foreign Investors.
 Where They’re Going Instead.

 More guides on Finder

 How to buy Credit Suisse Group (CS) shares

 Steps to owning and managing Credit Suisse Group, with 24-hour and historical pricing before you buy.